 McDonald's Revives Reagan Memorial

-A decade later, Reagan is back in style.
+A decade later, Reagan was back in style.
 On January 11, 2006, the old store was bulldozed and on May 8 a new $1.5 million "dressed up" McDonald's opened on the spot.
-The owner, Rick Hanna Sr., who for 11 years had ignored the store's most famous diner, has caught the shift in the political wind.
-Now Hanna hasn't just remembered Reagan -- he's enshrined him.
+The owner, Rick Hanna Sr., who for 11 years had ignored the store's most famous diner, caught the shift in the political wind.
+Now Hanna didn't just remember Reagan -- he enshrined him.
 The new store features a bronze bust of the ex-President, inside a case, with a halogen light shining on it 24 hours a day.
 Atop the case are the words "President Reagan ate here."

 Address: